 In 2011 Matthew Lee Knowles (b.1985) wrote a substantial composition for piano to celebrate his hero.
 The piece which can last up to eight hours is called FOR ALAN TURING + has until now only been premiered in part at Turing’s centenary celebration at Cambridge University in 2012 + the Guildhall School of Music & Drama in 2011.
 In that Cambridge event, someone who had known Turing said “when I listen to your music I can hear Turing speak.”
 On Wednesday 17th February pianist Kate Ledger performed this piece in full, calling on an endurance simply not required for most music [click here to see how Kate approached this piece] Kate has since written about the experience on her website which can be found here.
 This performance was reviewed by James McIlwrath in the academic journal Tempo.

-Being LGBT History Month, this is the right time for this performance.
+February was LGBT History Month, so the right time for this performance.
 Turing suffered for being gay, he was found guilty of gross indecency + underwent horrific hormonal castration.
 This composition is a time + place to think not only of Turing’s suffering but of the 50,000 other men who went through this same experience, which often ended in suicide.
 I am gay + 35 years old – Turing was convicted at 39 + dead at 41, so this cuts deeper with me now than when I wrote it aged 25.

 It is also a place to reflect upon the incredible significance of Turing, his legendary contributions to mathematics + computing as well as his well known vital role in the codebreaking effort of WWII (still an official secret when he died)